Emre-Sari/methodDemosInJava/README.md

 }
 ```
+### Method that finds how many words are in the string that comes to it as a parameter;
 ### kendisine parametre olarak gelen string içinde kaç adet kelime olduğunu bulan method;
-### method that finds how many words are in the string that comes to it as a parameter;
 ```java
 public class howManyThereİsWord {
     public static void main(String[] args) {